SkillsFundingAgency/dfc-devops/ArmTemplates/CosmosDb/cosmos-collection.md

 When provisionRequestUnits is set to true, provisions the RU for the collection

-partitionKey (required) string
+partitionKey (optional) string

-The partition key to configure the collection to use
+The partition key to configure the collection to use.
+Leave unset to deploy a partitionless collection.

 timeToLive (optional) int

 Sets the default time to live for documents within the collection.

+If set to null, items are not expired automatically.
+If set to -1, and items don't expire by default.
+If set to a number greater than 0, items will expire "n" seconds after their last modified time.

-Defaults to -1 (disabled)
+Defaults to null